Ragnar's Bookmarks:

 Making nails, by Dave Smucker

-- Old World Anvils, A great selection of new anvils in double and single horn styles.
+- Old World Anvils, A selection of new anvils in double and single horn styles.

 - Traditional Tools and Woodworking: